cherrypy/cherrypy/sphinx/source/advanced.rst

 PID files
 #########

-The PIDFile :ref:`Engine Plugin<plugins>` is pretty straightforward: it writes the process id to a file on start, and deletes the file on exit.
+The PIDFile :ref:`engine plugin <busplugins>` is pretty straightforward: it writes the process id to a file on start, and deletes the file on exit.
 You must provide a 'pidfile' argument, preferably an absolute path: